Eric Bana: 1998–2004: Hollywood breakthrough

 Bana's next project was 2002's low-budget Australian film The Nugget.
 A comedy, the film portrays the effect of instant wealth on three working-class men, and was released with moderate success in Australia.
 Bana read the script after filming Chopper in 2000, and was drawn to it because it reminded him of his childhood, and because he found its characters amusing and likeable.
 While filming The Nugget, Bana was offered the lead role of Bruce Banner in the film adaptation of the popular Marvel comic book series The Incredible Hulk.
 Only after learning of director Ang Lee's involvement in the project did he consider the role.
 Bana admired Lee for his work on the film The Ice Storm and agreed to work on the film before the final script was complete.
 He said he was drawn to the film because "the character of Bruce Banner had dramatic potential", and was "a fairly non-traditional superhero".
 Although Hulk (2003) received mixed reviews and was a moderate success at the box office, Bana's performance was highly praised: Jack Matthews of New York Daily News felt that Bana played the role of Bruce Banner "with great conviction".

 In 2003, he voiced hammerhead shark Anchor in the critically and commercially acclaimed animated Pixar film Finding Nemo.
 In 2004, Bana co-starred with Brad Pitt and Orlando Bloom in the war epic Troy.
-He portrayed Prince Hector, leader of the Trojan forces battling against the Greek warrior Achilles.
+He portrayed Prince Hector, leader of the Trojan forces battling against the Greek warrior Achilles in the Trojan War.
 When he read the script, he was drawn to Hector because, "I really felt a lot for him.
 I felt he was just a wonderful character [...]
 Orlando I love to death, and we've worked together before and when he was cast as my younger brother, it was just a great feel and I hope that shows in the film."
 Bana also had prepared for the role by taking lessons in sword training and learning to ride horseback.
 Although Troys critical reaction was mixed, the film was a financial success, grossing US$497 million.
 Bana's portrayal was well received; Stella Papamichael of the BBC thought he was "magnetic", and The Washington Posts Desson Thomson believed his "touching" performance.